zhiyuan0112/SAI/ptf/docs/PTF-SAIv2Overview.md

 In the following, we use other SONiC scripts to help setup the [SAI PTF topology](https://github.com/sonic-net/sonic-mgmt/blob/master/docs/testbed/README.testbed.Overview.md#ptf-type-topology) environment with all the testing components mentioned in [SAI PTF introduction and manually setup Testbed](ManuallySetupTestbedGuide.md).

-### Build PTF-SAIv2 infras leveraged by sonic-buildimage
+### Prepare PTF-SAIv2 infras

 In this section we will get components:
 1. Docker PTF, which contains all the runtime dependences
-2. Docker SAIServerv2, which contains the RPC Server(as described in ##Instructuon section), SAI SDK and all the running dependences
+2. Docker SAIServerv2, which contains the RPC Server (as described in ##Instructuon section), SAI SDK and all the running dependences
 3. python-saithrift, the RPC client, this binary will be generated when build the docker saiserverv2

 > Note: SAIServer (RPC Server) and python-saithrift (RPC client) are built base on differernt SAI version, and they must be build from same version.